Change Password

 Modularity

 The concept of modularity is explained in the Louvain algorithm.
-The modularity formula used in the Leiden algorithm is extended to handle different levels of community granularity:
+The Leiden algorithm introduced a new resolution parameter γ (gamma) into the modularity formula:

 Leiden

-The Leiden algorithm starts from a singleton partition, in which each node is in its own community.
+When the Leiden algorithm starts, each node is in its own community.
 Then algorithm iteratively runs through passes, and each pass is made of three phases:

 First Phase: Fast Modularity Optimization

-• Remove the first node from the front of the queue.
+• Remove the first node v from the front of the queue.

-• Reassign the node to a different community which has the maximum gain of modularity (ΔQ); or keep the node in its original community if there is no positive gain.
+• Reassign node v to a different community C which has the maximum gain of modularity (ΔQ) or keep v in its original community if there is no positive gain.

-• If the node is moved to a different community, add to the rear of the queue all neighbors of the node that do not belong to the node’s new community and that are not yet in the queue.
+• If v is moved to a new community C, add to the rear of the queue all neighbors of v that do not belong to C and that are not in the queue.

 Second Phase: Refinement

-Prefined is initially set to a singleton partition, in which each node in the base or aggregate graph is in its own community.
-Refine each community C ∈ P as follows.
+This phase gets a refined partition Prefined of P that is produced from the first phase.
+Prefined is initially set to a singleton partition, in which each node in the original or aggregate graph is in its own community.
+Then it refines each community C ∈ P as follows.

-1. Consider only nodes v ∈ C that are well-connected within C:
+1. Find each node v ∈ C that is well-connected within C by this formula:

 where,

-• W(v,C-v) is the sum of edge weights between node v and the rest of nodes in C;
+• W(v,C-v) is the sum of edge weights between node v and nodes in C.

-• kv is the sum of weights of all edges attached to node v;
+• kv is the sum of edge weights between node v nodes in the graph.

-• totc the sum of weights of all edges attached to nodes in C.
+• totc is the sum of k of all nodes in C.

 Take community C1 in the above graph as example, where